Architectural Woodworking Program Overview

 Our career training program prepares both beginning and experienced woodworkers for careers in architectural woodworking.
 We’re unique among woodworking schools in that, after learning cabinet-making fundamentals, our students work directly with members of the local community to design, draw, plan, build, finish and install projects ranging from built-in cabinets for private residences to reception desks for public libraries.
 This exposes students to the entire project life-cycle and prepares them for a range of jobs within the industry or for self-employment.
 We also take several field trips to introduce students to a variety of cabinetmaking and specialty woodworking shops.

-Students enjoy a class size of no larger than twelve students, taught by an experienced instructor and frequent guest lecturers, each offering a different area of specialty/interest.
+Students enjoy a class size of no larger than eight students, taught by an experienced instructor and frequent guest lecturers, each offering a different area of specialty/interest.
 We emphasize skills development and personal responsibility as students move through the curriculum and begin their community projects.
 Furthermore, as a member of the Architectural Woodwork Institute (AWI), we incorporate AWI standards throughout the design/build process.
 We expect students to treat this program as they would a job, preparing them for the rigors and responsibilities of a career in cabinetmaking.
 Students graduate with a Certificate of Completion when these goals are reached.

 - The safe use of common stationary woodworking machinery and portable power tools